yethranayeh/restaurant-page/README.md

 Welcome to my imaginary restaurant page! 🍽

 This is a single page website, a mockup created for [The Odin Project](https://www.theodinproject.com).
 It consists of a Home page, a Menu page and a Contact page.
-All page content is created dynamically using `JavaScript`, except for the `link`s and `script`s, nothing is hard-coded to the `HTML`.
+All page content is created dynamically using `JavaScript`.
+Except for the `link`s and `script`s, nothing is hard-coded to the `HTML`.

 ## Technologies Used